KleistLab/GInPipe/README.md

 The specified paths in the config file should either be absolute, or relative to the work environment specified with -d in the snakemake call (see below in [Execution](#execution)).

+**Note:** paths to files should be either:
+- absolute,
-**Note:** paths to files should be absolute, or relative to the main pipeline Snakefile, or relative to the working directory (see below in Execution section) [CHECK!].
+- or relative to the main pipeline Snakefile,
+- or relative to the working directory (see below in Execution section).

 #### 1 Sample sequences
 The pipeline requires a file containing sequences, with the date in the sequence-name in GISAID format (date in format "%Y-%m-%d" at the end of header after a vertical bar).